isomerpages/moe-stanthonyspri/_the-anthonian-experience/ALP@SAPS.md

 <p>In the Smart Thinkers programme, the application of “FEEL, IMAGINE, DO,
 SHARE” is designed to prime Anthonians to think about problem solving in an empathetic way; recognising them as capable young change makers.
-Primary 3 and 4 Anthonians learn block coding with a Micro:bit, which is a pocket-sized, codeable computer.
+Primary 3 and 4 Anthonians learn block coding with a Microbit, which is a pocket-sized, codeable computer.
 They also learnt about biodiversity, identified some issues that they feel are problems, brainstormed solutions and built their prototypes using Micro:bits.
 Likewise, Primary 5 Anthonians delve in CoSpaces